Skip to main content

 <input type="hidden" name="id" value="{{ product.selected_or_first_available_variant.id }}" />

-The <input name="selling_plan"> radio value flows into the cart line as selected_selling_plan_id — the Liquid form serializer reads it automatically when the form is submitted, the same as Shopify.
+The <input name="selling_plan"> radio value flows into the cart line as selected_selling_plan_id — the Liquid form serializer reads it automatically when the form is submitted.

 Per-delivery price for the selected variant